Parking is at a premium in most UK towns and cities. It’s estimated that there will be some 31.7m cars on our roads this year.

 Pavements are built for pedestrians, not to carry the weight of a car or other vehicle.
 The pavement may have to be strengthened and the kerbstone ‘dropped’ to allow ease of access to the offstreet parking.

-Related: how to add kerb appeal to your house
+Looking for ways to improve your home?
+Find out how to add kerb appeal to your house.

 Information you will need to provide